ssparv/PortfolioProjects/Dashboard1_POWER BI.md

 balance,coworkers,management,learning new things,), How difficult was it for you to break into data?, If you were looking for a new job today, what would be the most imp thing to you? male/Female?, Which country do you live in?, Highest level of education?, Ethnicity

-# Data Preperation and Data Transformation:
+# Data Preparation and Data Transformation:
 To prepare the data for analysis, I performed data cleaning and transformation using Power Query in Power BI.
 This included:
   - Removed unwanted columns which were empty
   - Split certain column values by using delimitter and non digits for better analysis